lu-llinc/coursera-scheduled-exports/README.md

 ### Optional arguments

+  - **--clickstream_days**: When downloading clickstream data, the default is that the program downloads the last 7 days of data.
+This argument lets you change the number of days to any number higher than or equal to 1.
+  - **--interval**: Input a specific date range over which to download clickstream data.
+Overrides `clickstream_days` argument.
+You should format the date range as YYYY-MM-DD.
   - **--save_metadata**: Save request metadata?
 If true, will be saved in the 'location' directory.
   - **--verbose**: Print verbose messages to the terminal?
 Useful if you're running the program manually.
   - **--log**: Store a log file containing detailed information?
 Mostly useful for debugging purposes.